Page updated 22 September 2018

 Instead, religious quacks are actually multiplying at a frightening pace.
 One thing I discovered to my immense displeasure is that TBN is by no means the only religious network broadcasting poisonous false doctrine around the clock.
 The channel lineup I receive includes at least seven other channels whose schedules are filled with false teachers and charlatans.
 There's The Church Channel, Daystar, GodTV, World Harvest Television (LeSEA), Total Christian Television, and several others.
 Some of them feature blocs of family television programming and a few fairly sound teachers who provide moments of escape from the prosperity preachers.
 But all of them give prominence to enormous amounts of heresy and religious claptrap - enough to make them positively dangerous.
 And TBN is singularly responsible for kicking that door open so wide.

 The continued growth and influence of TBN is baffling for a number of reasons, not the least of which is the thick aura of lust, greed, and other kinds of moral impropriety that surrounds the whole enterprise.
 A long string of scandals involving notable charismatic televangelists between 1988 and 1992 should have been sufficient reason for even the most credulous viewers to scrutinize the entire industry with skepticism.
 First came the international spectacle of Jim and Tammy Faye Bakker's moral, marital, and financial collapse.
 That was followed closely by the revelation of Jimmy Swaggart's repeated dalliances with prostitutes.
 Shortly afterward, an episode of ABC's Primetime Live exposed clear examples of deliberate fraud on the part of three more leading charismatic televangelists.
 Those incidents were punctuated by a score of lesser scandals over several years' time.
 It is clear (or should be) - based on empirical evidence alone - that preachers promising miracles in exchange for money are not to be trusted.
-And for anyone who simply bothers to compare Jesus' teaching with the health-and-wealth message, it is clear that the message that currently dominates religious television is "a different gospel; which is really not another" (Galatians 1:6-7Bible quote(verse 6) I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel:
+And for anyone who simply bothers to compare Jesus' teaching with the health-and-wealth message, it is clear that the message that currently dominates religious television is "a different gospel; which is really not another" (Galatians 1:6-7(verse 6) I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel:

-(verse 7) Which is not another; but there be some that trouble you, and would pervert the gospel of Christ.Galatians 1 verses 6-7
+(verse 7) Which is not another; but there be some that trouble you, and would pervert the gospel of Christ.Galatians 1 verses 6-7), but a damnable lie.

 TBN is by far the leading perpetrator of that lie worldwide.
 Virtually all the network's main celebrities tell listeners that God will give them healing, wealth, and other material blessings in return for their money.
 On program after program people are urged to "plant a seed" by sending "the largest bill you have or the biggest check you can write" with the promise that God will miraculously make them rich in return.
 That same message dominates all of TBN's major fundraising drives.
 It's known as the "seed faith" plan, so-called by Oral Roberts, who set the pattern for most of the charismatic televangelists who have followed the trail he blazed.
 Paul Crouch, founder, chairman, and commander-in-chief of TBN, is one of the doctrine's staunchest defenders.